erlage/rad/packages/rad_test/README.md

 ### License

 Source is governed by a BSD-style license that can be found in LICENSE file.
-Parts of source code in this library are borrowed from flutter testing library which are also governed by a BSD-style license that can be found [here](https://github.com/flutter/flutter/blob/master/LICENSE).
+Parts of source code in this library are borrowed from flutter-testing library which are also governed by a BSD-style license that can be found [here](https://github.com/flutter/flutter/blob/master/LICENSE).